 photos courtesy of ringling.org

 Museum of Art

 The Ringling is the State Art Museum of Florida and home to one of the preeminent art and cultural collections in the United States.
 After the completion of Ca’ d’Zan, John Ringling built a 21-gallery Renaissance-style museum to house his extensive personal collection of paintings and art.

 Ringling filled the Museum with European paintings, paneled rooms from the Gilded Age Astor mansion in New York, and ancient and medieval objects purchased from distinguished collections.
 Upon his death in 1936, Ringling bequeathed the Museum to the people of Florida.

 The Art Museum is gigantic.
 An art lover could happily spend a day in this portion of the grounds alone.
 The galleries feature everything from antiquities to old masters, modern artists, bronze casts of iconic sculptures (includine Michaelangelo’s David), and the more recent addition of the Asian Art wing.

 While the Ringlings did not create this portion of the grounds, it pays homage to the legacy they created with the circus.
 The museum features memorabilia from the Ringling Bros and Barnum & Bailey Circus like colorful costumes, props and posters.
-A portion of the museum was under renovation during my visit but is slated to open in early 2020.

 The Tibbals Learning Center houses additional posters and memorabilia, plus interactive exhibits like a tightrope walk and clown car.
 But its most impressive feature is the 3,800 square foot Howard Bros.
 Circus Model, a 44,000-piece re-creation of the Ringling Bros. and Barnum & Bailey Circus.
 This amazing exhibit is a must-see.